 What is more, they say that divination in all its forms is a real and substantial fact, if there is really Providence.
 And they prove it to be actually a science on the evidence of certain results: so Zeno, Chrysippus in the second book of his De divinatione, Athenodorus, and Posidonius in the second book of his Physical Discourse and the fifth book of his De divinatione.
 But Panaetius denies that divination has any real existence.
 (Diogenes Laertius)

 Example #2: Boethus of Sidon was a famous Stoic best known for having totally rejected Stoic pantheism but, again, there’s no indication that he was booted out of the school for that.
-He believed in God but not the pantheistic Zeus of the early Stoics.
+He wrote several books on Stoic theology and philosophy of nature.
+We know he believed in provident God but not the pantheistic Zeus of the early Stoics.
+He believed that instead of permeating the whole cosmos, God dwells far away from us in the sphere of the fixed stars.
 That was okay because Stoicism was always a philosophy and encouraged Socratic questioning and not a religion based primarily on faith or tradition, or if you prefer it wasn’t a rigidly orthodox and doctrinaire type of religion.

 So can you be a Stoic and be an agnostic or even an atheist?
 The short answer is that I think it’s an indifferent question.
 If someone managed to persuade me that I couldn’t call myself a “Stoic” if I happen to be agnostic then I’d probably say “Sure, fine, I’ll just call myself something else” and it wouldn’t really ruin my day too much, to be honest.
 (I’m still waiting to be persuaded.)
 However, as it happens, I believe that the ancient Stoics considered the central doctrine of their philosophy, as we’re repeatedly told, to be their definition of the nature of the good: virtue is the only true good.
 It seems to me that as long as you believe that then you’re pretty much a Stoic, whatever else you believe, within reason.
 It’s all good!
 It’s crystal clear from the ancient Stoic texts that the definition of the supreme good as virtue was the central doctrine of their school.
 Cicero calls it the cornerstone of their whole philosophy, for example.